who are you and how do i contact you ?

 will you post a trailer or movie clips ?

-right now, trailers and clips are available for prospective investors and partners. when there is a general release date, there will be teaser-type material made available.
+right now, trailers and clips are available for prospective investors. when there is a general release date, or if there is some sort of fundraiser sooner than that, then there will be teaser-type material made available.

 got any insights on independent film financing ?